 - up to date

 Does your Local Offer match up?
 More importantly, what role will you play in shaping it?
 The Local Offer will only be effective if we all play our part in keeping it accessible, responsive and up to date.

-- Devon is further developing their SEND Local Offer information and has included a detailed method for recording SEN Support and support for different types of need.
-This is still a work in progress.
+- Devon is further developing their SEND Local Offer information and has included a detailed method for recording SEN Support.

 - How to engage young people in the Local Offer